Howdju/howdju/premiser-ui/README.md

 * But what if they don't want to just highlight quotes; what if they want intermediate statements?
 So highlight, justification statement from quote, collecting justified statements, and finally justify other statement
 * Actually, do we even allow users to create compounds of non-statement-based justifications?
 I think not.

+# Cryptocurrency ideas
+* offer bounties for research (how to determine whether earned?
+Certain degree of acceptance?
+Reputation system of bounty-offerors inducing them to offer bounties?)
+* When includes summaries: buy summaries.